heyhellomila/project-mender/README.md

 Note that both servers must be running as separate processes for the application to function.

+Furthermore, once PR #258 is merged, any frontend change made will require the following before commit:

+1 -  run `npm run test`  from `/frontend`
+2 - add the generated snapshot file to the commit

 ### Running Application with Docker